tedinburgh/sepsis3-amsterdamumcdb/README.md

-# Sepsis-3 criteria in Amsterdac
+# Sepsis-3 criteria in AmsterdamUMCdb

 This repository contains files for implementing the Sepsis-3 definition in the freely-accessible Amsterdam University Medical Centers Database.